kathampy/lockdownpack/Readme.txt

 There is a small problem with having Lockdown load the plugins though.
 Some plugins which hook functions by waiting for the target firmware module to start may not work, because the module would have already been started before Lockdown loads the plugin.
 Such plugins have to be manually installed in the pspbt*nf.bin files before the modules they try to hook are loaded.

-If you are not using the Disable XMB Plugins options, then there is no problem.
+If you are not using the Disable XMB Plugins options, there is no problem.

 ------------------------------------------